As far as dining neighbourhoods go, London Bridge has all the ingredients for success.

 A great location; an unparalleled number of abandoned railway arches ripe for conversion into edgy small plates restaurants; and literally a load of ingredients – courtesy of the world-famous Borough Market.

-Orbiting this hub of fresh produce and artisanal goods you’ll find iconic hand-rolled pasta spots; high-end peri peri chicken restaurants with hidden bars; casual taco joints under railway tracks and hole-in-the-wall bao vendors.
+Orbiting this hub of fresh produce, exotic imports and artisanal goods you’ll find iconic hand-rolled pasta spots; high-end peri peri chicken restaurants with hidden bars; casual taco joints under railway tracks; and romantic, effortlessly cool wine bars serving daily-changing seasonal fare.

 So here they are: the best restaurants in London Bridge.

 First on our list is the lauded collaboration between ex-Fat Duck Head Chef Jonny Lake and ex-Fat Duck Head Sommelier Isa Bal, Trivet.
 It’s a warmly-lit, retro-styled wine bar and restaurant serving up a menu of beautifully crafted and mostly European dishes, alongside a comprehensive list over 350 wines.
 Unsurprisingly, Trivet won a Michelin star of its own within just a few years, and the summer terrace outside makes for a scenic spot to enjoy their lunch menu at a snip of the price.

 Details: 36 Snowsfields, Bermondsey, SE1 3SU | Book here

 For those who haven’t had the cliché-wrecking pleasure of a kebab at the original Soho outpost of Berenjak, it’s a JKS joint (those of BAO, Gymkhana, Hoppers, and BiBi fame) serving up Tehrani-style food in a relatively small space.
 Their second restaurant in London Bridge, however, is anything but, slotting into a lofty double-height space right by the entrance to Borough Market.

 Details: 1 Bedale St, SE1 9AL | Book here